rumkin/drakkar/readme.md

 # Drakkar

 Drakkar is pretty simple markdown site generator with only one feature.
-This feature is support of sidebar document named as `_.md` which is visible on each page as a sidebar.
+This feature is support of menu document named `_.md` which is visible on each page as a sidebar.

 ## Installation